October 7, 2022

 • June 2019: Our online survey was finalized and piloted with several former probation and parole officers.
 This proved to be a rich source of feedback, and we began addressing all edits and suggestions received.

-• July 2019: All co-PIs and several project staff will be meeting in Cincinnati, OH, for a two-day conference.
-During this time, we will begin planning for our qualitative data collection phase, which will include interviews of probationers/parolees and their families.
-We also expect that the online survey of probation and parole practitioners will launch in September.
+• July 2019: All co-PIs and several project staff met in Cincinnati, OH, for a two-day conference.
+During this time, we began planning for our qualitative data collection phase, which includes interviews of probationers/parolees and their families.